 For budget purposes, my hotel recommendation/value for the money with breakfast and taxes included at €70/night is Locanda Fiorita.
 It is in a fabulous location – walking distance top attractions – with a very nice breakfast, and includes all of the lovely amenities you could need.

-If you want cheaper accommodations, there are other hotels and hostels to choose from starting at around €20/night, depending on what amenities and location you want.
-Hostelworld has some great, Venice listings.
+If you want cheaper accommodations, there are other hotels and Venice hostels to choose from starting at around €20/night, depending on what amenities and location you want.

 Conversely, if you want to pay more, take a look at Venice accommodations.
 I would still recommend staying in the suggested area noted above.